ArnolFokam/cozy-house-website-template/README.md

 # cozy-house-website-template
-A static website template on the theme of animal adoption made with pure HTML and CSS
+A static website template on the theme of pet adoption made with pure HTML and CSS but **no JS**.

 This is link to access the website below. :point_down:
 [https://arnolfokam.github.io/cozy-house-website-template](https://arnolfokam.github.io/cozy-house-website-template/)

-be creative! :wink:
+Be creative! :wink: